Matoxki/Chocolate-Sales-Analytics-End-to-End-BI-Pipeline/README.md

 **The Tech Stack & Pipeline**

-Data Manipulation (Python): Cleaned the raw data and performed EDA.
+Data Manipulation (Python): Cleaned the raw data containing 200k records and performed EDA.
 Crucial fix: Audited and corrected a faulty data-filtering tolerance for Boxes_Shipped that was inadvertently dropping valid, high-density order records from the pipeline.

 Semantic Modeling (Power BI): Designed a robust Star Schema (Fact and Dimension tables) to replace flat-file reporting.